-The members of our nominating and corporate governance committee are Edward Kennedy, Jr. and Briggs Morrison, M.D.
-Dr. Morrison is the chair of our nominating and corporate governance committee met four times during the year ended December 31, 2019, including telephonic meetings.
+The members of our nominating and corporate governance committee are Wendy Dixon, Ph.D., Edward Kennedy, Jr. and Briggs Morrison, M.D.
+Dr. Morrison is the chair of our nominating and corporate governance committee.
+The nominating and corporate governance committee met four times during the year ended December 31, 2020, including telephonic and videoconference meetings.
 Our nominating and corporate governance committee's responsibilities include:

-- identifying individuals qualified to become members of our board of directors; - recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees; - reviewing and making recommendations to our board with respect to our board leadership structure; - reviewing and making recommendations to our board with respect to management succession planning; - developing and recommending to our board of directors corporate governance principles; and - overseeing an annual evaluation of our board of directors.
+- identifying individuals qualified to become members of our board of directors; - recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees; - reviewing and making recommendations to our board with respect to our board leadership structure; - reviewing and making recommendations to our board with respect to management succession planning; - · developing and recommending to our board of directors corporate governance principles; and - overseeing an annual evaluation of our board of directors.